DespairL/PISF/README.md

 ## Acknowledgement

 We adapted [Deepspeed-Chat](https://github.com/microsoft/DeepSpeed) for the RLHF training phase.
-And we refined the continual pretraining datasets using data from [Myers Briggs Personality Tags on Reddit Data](https://zenodo.org/records/1482951).

 ## License